Skip to content Skip to footer

 “Prize for an Unpublished Translation of a Published Literary Work”.

 This category is reserved for literary works that have originally been published in Arabic but are yet to be translated into English.
-The first edition of the work must have been published after, or during, the year 1970 and not have been previously published in English.
-The literary work may be a novel, an autobiography, a short-story collection, or a poetry collection.
+The first edition of the work must have been published during , or after, the year 1970.

 The total prize fund for this category is approximately £20,000.
 The winning work will receive: